yashsinha1611/sfdocs_Build_AI/docs/Alerts_notifications/Notifications/Create_Notification_Channel/email.md

 8. Click the **` Add new`**  (**1**) button to create multiple Email notification profiles.

+## Add the Channel to the Project

-   You have successfully created an Email notification channel.
-The next step is to map the notification channel to your project [Click here](/docs/Alerts_notifications/Notifications/Map_Notification_Alerts/map_projects_to_channels).
+The next step is to add the notification channel to your project [Click here](/docs/Alerts_notifications/Notifications/Map_Notification_Alerts/map_projects_to_channels).